Make a Plan for Your Child's College Savings

 529 College Savings Account: These accounts let the government do all the work.
 The state makes investments and automatically decreases the risk as your child gets closer to college.
 View your state's specific plan.
 Contact a broker to set up an account.

-529 Prepaid Tuition Account: If you know you want your child to go to a certain state or municipal university, this plan allows you to purchase tuition credits at that school at today's prices.
+529 Prepaid Tuition Account: If you know you want your child to go to a certain state or municipal university, this plan allows you to purchase tuition credits at today's prices.
 That means you will pay inflation-free college tuition for your child.

-Trusts, money market accounts, Roth IRAs and U.S. Savings Bonds also can be useful for saving.
+Trusts, money market accounts, Roth IRAs and savings bonds also can be useful for saving.